stormforge942/capitalyze-laravel-alpine-livewire-tailwindcss/README.md

 # Capitalyze Web

-Xbrl Explorer is a Laravel 9 application that utilizes Livewire, Jetstream, and Sushi for a seamless user experience.
+Capitalyze Web is a Laravel 9 application that utilizes Livewire, Jetstream, and Sushi for a seamless user experience.

 ## Table of Contents